THUNLP-MT/dyMEAN/README.md

 ### *In Silico* "Display"

 *In vitro* display are commonly used for selecting binding mutants from antibody libraries.
 Here we implement an *in silico* version with the **design** API by generating and filtering candidates from existing dataset against the antigen with an epitope definition.
 Further, we need an metric to evaluate how well the generated antibody binds to the target.
-Here we use FoldX as the affinity predictor.
+Here we use FoldX as the affinity predictor, so to run this demo, you may need to first download the it from the [official website](https://foldxsuite.crg.eu/products#foldx) and revise the path in `./configs.py` correspondingly.
 We still use the TRPV1 example in the previous section, and use the RAbD benchmark as the antibody library providing the framework regions:

 ```bash
 python -m demos.display \